-Charges and expenses taken from income or capital Charges and expenses (except those relating directly to the purchase and sale of investments) are taken first from income as set out in paragraph 14.9.
-It should be noted that, where fees are charged to capital, this may result in capital erosion or constrain capital growth.
-Minimum initial investment Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Minimum holding Class A Income Shares (GBP): £10,000 Class A Accumulation Shares (GBP): £10,000 Minimum subsequent investment Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Minimum redemption Class A Income Shares (GBP): £1,000 Class A Accumulation Shares (GBP): £1,000 Invest in Eligible Markets As listed in Annexure 5 Income Equalisation Yes Past Performance Past performance is set out in Annexure 4.
-UK Securities Financing Transactions Regulation The Company is authorised to enter into Securities Financing Transactions and Total Return Swaps but does not currently do so.
+Minimum subsequent investment Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): The US Dollar equivalent of £100,000 Class A Accumulation Shares (USD): The US Dollar equivalent of £100,000 Minimum redemption Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): The US Dollar equivalent of £100,000 Class A Accumulation Shares (USD): The US Dollar equivalent of £100,000 Invest in Eligible Markets As listed in Annexure 5.
+Income Equalisation Yes Past Performance Past performance is set out in Annexure 4.
+UK SFTR The Company is authorised to enter into Securities Financing Transactions and Total Return Swaps but does not currently do so.
 Please see the disclosures below and in Annexure 3 for further details.

-All investment minima and the initial and redemption charges may be waived by the ACD at its discretion.
+\All investment minima and the initial and redemption charges may be waived by the ACD at its discretion.

-6. Securities financing transactions regulation disclosure
+6. UK SFTR disclosure

-- 6.1 The ACD is subject to the provisions of the UK Securities Financing Transactions Regulation. - 6.2 As at the date of this Prospectus the Company does not use SFTs or TRSs.
-However, the ACD reserves the right to permit the Company to use such instruments in the future. - 6.3 Additional detail on the UK Securities Financing Transactions Regulation and the use of SFTs and TRSs is given in Annexure 3.
+- 6.1 The ACD is subject to the provisions of the UK SFTR. - 6.2 As at the date of this Prospectus the Company does not use SFTs or TRSs.
+However, the ACD reserves the right to permit the Company to use such instruments in the future. - 6.3 Additional detail on the UK SFTR and the use of SFTs and TRSs is given in Annexure 3.